gateio/gateapi-js/docs/MarginApi.md

   'sortBy': "rate", // String | Specify which field is used to sort. `create_time` or `rate` is supported.
 Default to `create_time`
   'reverseSort': true, // Boolean | Whether to sort in descending order.
 Default to `true` 'page': 1, // Number | Page number
-  'limit': 100 // Number | Maximum number of record returned in one list };
+  'limit': 100 // Number | Maximum number of records returned in one list };
 var callback = function(error, data, response) {
   if (error) {